 The Board has adopted a policy that requires, in an uncontested election of directors, that shareholders be able to vote in favour of, or to withhold from voting, separately for each director nominee.
-If, with respect to any particular nominee, other than the controlling shareholder and its associates exceeds the number of shares withheld from voting by shareholders other than the controlling shareholder and its associates exceeds the number of shares that are nominee to resign from the Board and, if so required, any such nominee shall immediately tender his or her resignation.
+If, with respect to any particular nominee, other than the controlling shareholder or a representative of the controlling shareholder, the number of shares withheld from voting by shareholders other than the controlling shareholder and its associates exceeds the number of shares that are voted in favour of the nominee, by shareholders other than the controlling shareholder and its associates, then the Board shall determine, and in so doing shall give due weight to the rights of the controlling shareholder, whether to require the nominee to resign from the Board and, if so required, any such nominee shall immediately tender his or her resignation.
 A director who tenders a resignation pursuant to this policy will not participate in any meeting of the Board at which the resignation is considered.
 The Board shall determine whether to accept the resignation, which, if accepted, shall be effective immediately upon such acceptance.
 The Board shall accept such resignation absent exceptional circumstances.
 Such a determination by the Board shall be made, and promptly announced by press release (a copy of which will be provided to the Toronto Stock Exchange ("TSX")), within 90 days after the applicable shareholders' meeting.
 If the Board determines not to accept a resignation, the press release will fully state the reasons for such decision.
 Subject to any corporate law restrictions, the Board may leave any resultant vacancy unfilled until the next annual shareholders' meeting or it may fill the vacancy through the appointment of a new director whom the Board considers would merit the confidence of the shareholders, or it may call a special meeting of shareholders at which there shall be presented a nominee or nominees to fill the vacant position or positions.
-See Statement of Corporate Governance Practices - Nomination and Election of Directors in Schedule A to this Circular.
+See Statement of Corporate Governance Practices - Nomination and Election of Directors - Election of Directors in Schedule A to this Circular.